fluidandelasticity2024/fluidandelasticity2024.github.io/program.md

 # Scientific programme
 The complete programme of the conference will be available one month before the conference starting date.

+## Schedule
+The talks will start at 9:00 and finish at 19:00 on Monday and Tuesday.
+The last talk will finish at 13:00 on Wednesday.
+There will be ample time during the lunch break to discuss and enjoy the beachfront.

 ## Invited speakers
 Plenary presentations (40 mn) will be given by:
 - **<a href="https://ilm.univ-lyon1.fr/index.php?option=com_annuaire&task=agent&id=23" target="_blank">Anne-Laure Biance</a>** (ILM Lyon, FR)